ocean explorer/Explorationshome/index

 jeff and cake

 Even as Navy divers and NOAA scientists worked to confirm that sections of the turret's roof are in place, they still took time to celebrate NOAA historian Jeff Johnston's birthday with a Monitor cake.
-Click image for a larger view.
+Click image for larger view and detailed explanation.

 Another Mystery Solved: Monitor’s Turret Roof Located